-11. RECORD RETENTION SCHEDULE
+10. RECORD RETENTION SCHEDULE

-- 11.1 Notwithstanding the applicable law in the jurisdictions where a FIX entity is situated, the following retention period in section 10.4 applies. - 11.2 Before sending any records to storage, the responsible employee should prepare an itemised list of the files contained in each box.
-Each business unit should store such lists in a centralised location to facilitate retrieval efforts should they become necessary. - 11.3 This Policy applies equally to electronic and paper records.
+- 10.1 Notwithstanding the applicable law in the jurisdictions where a FIX entity is situated, the following retention period in section 10.4 applies. - 10.2 Before sending any records to storage, the responsible employee should prepare an itemised list of the files contained in each box.
+Each business unit should store such lists in a centralised location to facilitate retrieval efforts should they become necessary. - 10.3 This Policy applies equally to electronic and paper records.
 The period of retention only commences when the record is closed.
-Records retention periods reflect the minimum length of time that a Record must be maintained and accessible. - 11.4 The following table defines the Record Retention Schedule for most common Records, unless there is more specific schedule in any of the affiliates:
+Records retention periods reflect the minimum length of time that a Record must be maintained and accessible. - 10.4 The following table defines the Record Retention Schedule for most common Records, unless there is more specific schedule in any of the affiliates:

-Department Description of Data Retention Period or Recommendation Commercial contracts executed as a deed Legally binding agreements between FIX and other entities where FIX is either the provider or recipient of goods, works or services which have been executed as a Deed At least 12 years after final performance for UK agreements.
-For at least the applicable legal limitation period in the relevant jurisdiction from date of final performance for agreements governed by the laws of other jurisdictions.
-Commercial contracts executed other than as a Deed Legally binding agreements between FIX and other entities where FIX is either the provider or recipient of goods, works or services (other than where these have been signed as a Deed).
-At least 12 years after final performance for UK agreements.
-For at least the applicable legal limitation period in the relevant jurisdiction from date of final performance for agreements governed by the laws of other jurisdictions.
-Finance Accounting Records - e.g, income and expense records, records of assets and liabilities of the company, statements of stock held by the company, statements of all goods sold and purchased, etc 10 years Finance Company Tax Returns 6 years Customer Service and Sales Sales correspondence, invoices and documents and contracts 6 years after the end of the relationship Legal Company incorporation documents, appointments of directors and/or shareholders Retain for the life of the company and 10 years after dissolution of the company Legal Record of directors' meetings, shareholders' resolutions and minutes of general meetings 10 years from the date of the meeting/decision Legal Litigation files 7 years HR/Legal Employment matters - termination of employment, grievances, etc. While the employment continues and 7 years after the employment ceases HR/Finance Salary-related data While the employment continues and 7 years after the employment ceases HR Recruitment data of unsuccessful candidates 2 years after notifying unsuccessful candidates Marketing Advertising and promotional materials 5 years

-Email correspondence Emails sent and received between members in relation to FIX Protocol and its activities.
-7 years Deliverables from working groups Documents produced from collaboration between members including for example best practices and other documentation for the wider industry.
+Department Description of Data Retention Period or Recommendation Finance Accounting Records - e.g, income and expense records, records of assets and liabilities of the company, statements of stock held by the company, statements of all goods sold and purchased, etc 10 years Finance Company Tax Returns 6 years Customer Service and Sales Sales correspondence, invoices and documents and contracts 6 years after the end of the relationship Legal Company incorporation documents, appointments of directors and/or shareholders Retain for the life of the company and 10 years after dissolution of the company Legal Record of directors' meetings, shareholders' resolutions and minutes of general meetings 10 years from the date of the meeting/decision Legal Litigation files 7 years HR/Legal Employment matters - termination of employment, grievances, etc. While the employment continues and 7 years after the employment ceases HR/Finance Salary-related data While the employment continues and 7 years after the employment ceases HR Recruitment data of unsuccessful candidates 2 years after notifying unsuccessful candidates Marketing Advertising and promotional materials 5 years Email correspondence Emails sent and received between members in relation to FIX Protocol and its Retain for the lifetime of the company activities.
+Deliverables from working groups Documents produced from collaboration between members including for example best practices and other documentation for the wider industry.
 Retain for the lifetime of the company